Norad Norwegian Development Programme to Reduce Plastic Pollution and Marine Litter

 - Funding Goal

-- Reduce plastic pollution and marine litter in developing countries through improved waste management systems, circular economy transitions, and policy frameworks
+- Reduce plastic pollution and marine litter in developing countries by supporting end-to-end waste management systems, circular economy transitions, and behaviour change

 - Funding Amount